TiffanyDonner/my-profile-site/README.md

 # Tiffany Donner - Creative Consultant and Developer
-This is a page to share my work experience, passions and projects.
-Simple and Clean
+Clean and Simple.
+A personal website where I can display my future and current projects, with a format that can be expanded on later.
+To highlight the HTML and CSS that I learned so far through code institue.

+What do you want your site to accomplish?
+Acts as a place for me to display my development projects as they are completed.
+Has the ability to grow as I do.
+This is not a personal website nothing will be sold promoted.

 ## Motivation
 This is my first project with code institute to exhibit what I have learn to date.

-This site has been a long time coming...
-And still a work in progress.
+##Future updates:
+-Add in email.js library to connect contact form after completion of JavaScript class.
+-Add in a Blog for technical and business processes.

+#UX
+(Need to load in users, wireframes, style sheet, diagrams)

 ##tiffanydonner.com Screenshot
 ![site image](/assets/images/screencapture-tiffanydonner-profilepage.png)